 The case is as small as the one above so you’ll still need a bigger case if you want to use a dedicated graphics card in the future.
-Moreover, you’ll also need more storage if you want to install more games or plan to save large files in the machine since it only comes with a 120GB SSD storage.
-There are two versions that are the same except for a 250GB SSD ($20 more) or a 500GB SSD ($50 more).
+Moreover, you’ll also need more storage if you want to install more games or plan to save large files in the machine since it only comes with a 256GB SSD storage.
+But, there is a 512GB variant that’s just $20 more if you want that little extra storage.

-In the connectivity department, you still have 8x USB ports (3x USB 2.0, 1x USB 3.0, and 4x USB 3.1).
-In all honesty, this machine is a really great pick if you’re just looking for a computer that can play MOBAs-- though you’ll definitely need some upgrades along the way if you want to make the best out of this computer.
+In the connectivity department, you’re looking at 3x USB ports as well as the more up to date USB-C port.
+In all honesty, this machine is a really great pick if you’re just looking for a computer that can play MOBAs– though you’ll definitely need some upgrades along the way if you want to make the best out of this computer.

-The Lenovo IdeaCentre 510A 15L is easily the best budget gaming PC in the under $350 category.
+The Lenovo IdeaCentre 510A 15L is certainly one of the best budget gaming PCs in this price range.

-Just remember that this only uses an Intel UHD graphics card so that means you’ll be limited to older games or less demanding indie titles.
+Just remember that this only uses an APU so that means you’ll be limited to older games or less demanding indie titles.
 However, because this case isn’t as small as the two CUKs above, you’ll be able to get a dedicated graphics card down the line and not worry about getting a new case.